-offset of the first byte in the memory region to set values the array from which to retrieve the bytes start the first index in array to fill count the maximum number of bytes to copy count the maximum number the number of bytes actually transfered.
+offset of the first byte in the memory region to set values the array from which to retrieve the bytes start the first index in array to fill count the maximum number of bytes to copy the number of bytes actually transfered.

 OffsetOutOfBoundsException when offset is negative or either offset or offset + count is greater than or equal to the size of this raw memory area.
 ArrayIndexOutOfBoundsException when start is negative or either start or start + count is greater than or equal to the size of values.
-NullPointerException when values is null.